regalmoix/Exam-Preparation-AI-Agent/README.md

 3. Use `nvm` OR ensure Node V22+: `nvm use`
 4. Install dependencies and launch the API: `npm run backend`

-#### Anki Setup
-1. [Download Anki](https://apps.ankiweb.net/#downloads) for your OS, and install it.
-2. Open Anki, and finish the one-time setup.
-3. Go to Tools (in menu bar) > Add ons > Install code 2055492159 to get AnkiConnect
-4. Restart Anki

 #### Start the React Frontend
 1. Use `nvm` OR ensure Node V22+: `nvm use`
 2. Launch frontend server: `npm run frontend`